 Research conducted by the Center for Latino Achievement and Success in Education has helped develop new pedagogies, change the understanding of cultural adaptation and learning, and investigate how first-generation students adapt to the United States.

 Research topics include:

 Our research creates long-term, positive effects on education across the United States.

 Professional Development for Educators

-Our professional development program is a direct outgrowth of CLASE’s research, funded by the Institute of Education Sciences, to study the impacts of the Instructional Conversation pedagogy on the academic success of English-language learners.
+Our professional development program is a direct outgrowth of CLASE’s research, funded by the Institute of Education Sciences, to study the impacts of Instructional Conversation pedagogy on the academic success of English-language learners.

-CLASE offers several professional development options for teachers, instructional coaches and districts.
+CLASE offers several professional development options for teachers, instructional coaches, and districts.
 Our professional development facilitators work with districts across Georgia, across the country, and internationally.
 Find out how our Instructional Conversation pedagogy can work for your classroom or district.

 Courses Taught by CLASE Faculty